GoGoKo699/Hopf-ansatz/README.md

 In Hopf CSVs, `last_line_evals` is a line-search work counter.
 It includes trial objective evaluations and, when strong-Wolfe curvature checks are reached, gradient-oracle calls used only by the line search.
 In Adam CSVs, `last_line_evals` counts adaptive cost-only trial evaluations.

-The generated stress-test datasets use the real Hopf chart. `hopf_utils.py` also contains real and complex Hopf utilities used by the paper.
+The generated stress-test datasets use the real Hopf chart. `hopf_utils.py` also contains real and complex Hopf utilities used by the paper, and `VQE_qibo.py` exercises both versions in small local toy examples.

 ## Citation